kamora/PHPCodeGuide/PHPStyleGuide.md

 <!-- ------------------------------ -->

-### 4. Short Echo Tag
+### 3. Short Echo Tag

-Short echo tag MAY be used inside PHP/HTML files and SHOULD be used over `<?php echo` inside PHP/HTML files when possible.
+SHOULD be used inside PHP/HTML files when possible.

 #### ~ Acceptable